Anthony Seldon

-Sir Anthony Francis Seldon FRSA FRHistS FKC (born 2 August 1953) is a British educator and contemporary historian.
-As an author, he is known in part for his political biographies of Margaret Thatcher, John Major, Tony Blair, Gordon Brown, David Cameron and Theresa May.
-He was the 13th Master (headmaster) of Wellington College, one of Britain's co-educational independent boarding schools.
-He was Vice-Chancellor of the University of Buckingham from 2015 to 2020, when he was succeeded by James Tooley.
+Sir Anthony Francis Seldon FRSA FRHistS FKC (born 2 August 1953) is a British contemporary historian and educator.
+As an author, he is known for his political biographies of consecutive British Prime Ministers, John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, and Liz Truss, and as an educator, the Master of Wellington College, in Berkshire.
+Seldon is the author or editor of more than 50 books on contemporary history, politics, and education.

+He has been headmaster of independent schools Wellington College, Epsom College and Brighton College.
 In 2009, he set up The Wellington Academy, the first state school to carry the name of its founding independent school.
-Before that, he was head of Brighton College.
+He was vice-chancellor of the University of Buckingham from 2015 to 2020, when he was succeeded by James Tooley.
+In 2024, he returned to Wellington College as the Founding Director of Wellington College Education, and is the devisor of AI in Education, the Museum of the Prime Minister and the Western Front Way.

-Seldon is the author or editor of more than 45 books on contemporary history, politics and education.
-He was the co-founder and first director of the Centre for Contemporary British History, is the co-founder of Action for Happiness, is a governor of the Royal Shakespeare Company, and is on the board of a number of charities and educational bodies.
+He was the co-founder and first director of the Institute for Contemporary British History, is the co-founder of Action for Happiness, is a governor of the Royal Shakespeare Company, was the Founding Chair of the National Archives Trust and is on the boards of a number of charities and educational bodies.

-He is honorary historical adviser to 10 Downing Street and a member of the First World War Centenary Culture Committee.
+He is honorary historical adviser to 10 Downing Street and was a member of the First World War Centenary Culture Committee.
 Seldon was knighted in the 2014 Birthday Honours for services to education and modern political history.

 Early life and education

-Seldon was born in Stepney, the youngest son of economist Arthur Seldon (born Abraham Margolis), who co-founded the Institute of Economic Affairs and directed academic affairs at the think tank for 30 years.
-His father was the child of Jewish immigrants who fled anti-semitic pogroms in Russia.
+Seldon was born in Stepney, the youngest son of economist Arthur Seldon (born Abraham Margolis), who helped develop the Institute of Economic Affairs and directed academic affairs at the think tank for 30 years.
+His father was the child of Jewish immigrants who fled antisemitic pogroms in Russia.

-Seldon was educated first at Bickley Park School, then Tonbridge School, followed by Worcester College, Oxford, where he received a BA degree in Politics, Philosophy and Economics.
-He then obtained a PhD degree in Economics at the London School of Economics in 1981.
-He has an MBA degree from the Polytechnic of Central London.
-He qualified as a schoolteacher at King's College London.
+Seldon was educated first at Dulwich College Preparatory School, and Bickley Park School, and then Tonbridge School, followed by Worcester College, Oxford, where he took a BA in PPE.
+In 1981, he gained a PhD in Economics at the London School of Economics.
+He has an MBA from the Polytechnic of Central London.
+He obtained a PGCE from King's College London.